-SREB is the only one of the nation’s four regional education compacts that has a longstanding, effective reciprocal arrangement in place among member states for online degrees and courses.
-Since its inception in 1998, SREB’s Electronic Campus (EC) has given colleges and universities in the SREB region the opportunity to participate in an electronic marketplace that now includes more than 40,000 online courses, plus 5,300 degree programs.
+SREB’s Electronic Campus, a regional system for sharing online college courses and programs, has helped lay the groundwork for a national agreement to address new regulatory requirements.
+SREB was the only one of the nation’s four regional education compacts that had a longstanding, effective reciprocal arrangement in place among member states for online degrees and courses.
+Since its inception in 1998, SREB’s Electronic Campus gave colleges and universities in the SREB region the opportunity to participate in an electronic marketplace that now includes more than 40,000 online courses, plus 5,300 degree programs.
 This growth has boosted development of distance education courses and programs and greatly expanded education access to citizens of the region, nation and world.

-Today, SREB’s Electronic Campus is a model for states and other educational entities that are developing collaborative online programming.
-In addition, its database structures for courses and programs have been widely adopted or used as a building block for the crucial information prospective students need to make academic decisions.
+SREB’s Electronic Campus was a model for states and other educational entities developing collaborative online programming.
+In addition, its database structures for courses and programs were widely adopted or used as a building block for the crucial information prospective students need to make academic decisions.

 SREB’s regional agreement, SECRRA

 A central and fundamental aspect of the original guiding principles of the EC, established and adopted by SREB member states in 1998, was establishing procedures that would allow colleges and universities to operate freely without additional state approval/authorization in other member states.
-SREB’s Electronic Regional Reciprocity Agreement (SECRRA) allows institutions that offer courses and programs that have been reviewed and approved by the institution’s home state, and listed in the EC, to be recognized to deliver online offerings in other SREB states.
-There are restrictions: the institution has to be a not-for-profit, regionally accredited and chartered in one of the SREB states.
-SECRRA has worked well, and SREB states and institutions remain supportive of the arrangement.
+SREB’s Electronic Regional Reciprocity Agreement (SECRRA) allowed institutions that offer courses and programs that have been reviewed and approved by the institution’s home state, and listed in the EC, to be recognized to deliver online offerings in other SREB states.
+There were restrictions: the institution had to be a not-for-profit, regionally accredited and chartered in one of the SREB states.
+SECRRA worked well, and SREB states and institutions were very supportive of the arrangement.

 SECRRA Dissolve Date

-The regional reciprocity agreement associated with SREB’s Electronic Campus Regional Reciprocity Agreement (SECRRA) will dissolve June 30, 2017.
-Courses and programs that students complete by June 30, 2017, from those offered through SECRRA, as listed on the Electronic Campus, will benefit from the reciprocity agreement of SECRRA.
-Courses and programs that students begin after June 30, 2017, will not be covered by SECRRA based agreements.
+The regional reciprocity agreement associated with SREB’s Electronic Campus Regional Reciprocity Agreement (SECRRA) dissolved June 30, 2017.
+Courses and programs that students completed by June 30, 2017, from those offered through SECRRA, as listed on the Electronic Campus, benefited from the reciprocity agreement of SECRRA.

 As postsecondary education has evolved and distance education has grown rapidly, the role of the state in assuring consumer protection has come under particular scrutiny.
 The issue: What state is responsible when an institution physically located in one state — the traditional criteria for state oversight — offers education to residents of other states?